viktormiok/ragt2ridges/README.md

 ## Introduction

 The R-package __`ragt2ridges`__ performs ridge maximum likelihood estimation of vector auto-regressive processes: the VAR(1) model (more to be added).
 Prior knowledge may be incorporated in the estimation through a) specification of the edges believed to be absent in the time series chain graph, and b) a shrinkage target towards which the parameter estimate is shrunken for large penalty parameter values.
-Estimation functionality is accompanied by methodology for penalty parameter selection.
+A methodology for penalty parameter selection accompanies estimation functionality.

 In addition, the package offers supporting functionality for exploiting estimated models.
 Among others, i) a procedure to infer the support of the non-sparse ridge estimate (and thereby of the time series chain graph) is implemented, ii) a table of node-wise network summary statistics, iii) mutual information analysis, and iv) impulse response analysis.

 ## Code

 First, the VAR(1) model, its properties, and its associated time-series chain graph are recapitulated.
 With this knowledge refreshed, the ridge penalized full ML estimator of the VAR(1) model is presented.
 The estimator is extended to allow the incorporation of prior knowledge to support both temporal and contemporaneous interactions.
-In both cases, memory efficient evaluation of the estimator is outlined.
+In both cases, memory-efficient evaluation of the estimator is outlined.
 Cross-validation (which requires minor changes to the estimator) is described to guide the choice of the penalty parameters.
 Then, several strategies (e.g. selection of temporal and contemporaneous relationships, mutual information, and path analysis) for downstream exploitation of the estimated model are discussed.

 The R-package __`ragt2ridges`__ performs ridge maximum likelihood estimation of vector auto-regressive processes: the VAR(1), VAR(2), fused VAR(1), and VARX(1).
 The estimator is extended to allow the incorporation of prior knowledge to support both temporal and contemporaneous interactions.
-In both cases, memory efficient evaluation of the estimator is outlined.
+In both cases, memory-efficient evaluation of the estimator is outlined.
 Cross-validation (which requires minor changes to the estimator) is described to guide the choice of the penalty parameters.
 In addition, the package offers supporting functionality for exploiting estimated models.
 Among others, i) a procedure to infer the support of the non-sparse ridge estimate is implemented, a table of node-wise network summary statistics, path analysis, mutual information analysis, and impulse response analysis.

 ## Benchmarking

 The ridge ML estimator of the VAR(1) model is compared to its SCAD counterpart (Abegaz and Wit, 2013), which has been implemented in the R-package [__`SparseTSCGM`__](https://cran.r-project.org/web/packages/SparseTSCGM/index.html), employing simulation.
 The two methods are compared in terms of squared Frobenius loss of the estimates and for sensitivity and specificity of their edge selection of the time-series chain graph.

 In all, the proposed ridge estimator of the VAR(1) model is a worthy competitor to the SCAD estimator of Abegaz and Wit (2013).
-Concerning the Frobenius loss the ridge estimator seems even preferable, while for more high-dimensional settings the edge selection properties of the ridge estimator are not inferior to that of its SCAD counterpart.
+Concerning the Frobenius loss the ridge estimator seems even preferable, while for more high-dimensional settings the edge selection properties of the ridge estimator are not inferior to those of its SCAD counterpart.

 ## Illustration